petershin/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/troubleshooting-elasticsearch-installation/troubleshooting-elasticsearch-common-issues.md

 The value of the `transportAddresses` property in the Elasticsearch connector configuration must contain at least one valid host and port where an Elasticsearch node is running.
 If Liferay is running in embedded mode and you start a standalone Elasticsearch node or cluster, it detects that port `9300` is taken and switches to port `9301`.
 If you then set Liferay's Elasticsearch connector to remote mode, it continues to look for Elasticsearch at the default port (`9300`).
 Make sure to list all master and data node addresses of the cluster.

-[Connecting to Elasticsearch](./connecting-to-elasticsearch.md) covers the connector configuration options in more detail.
+[Connecting to Elasticsearch](../connecting-to-elasticsearch.md) covers the connector configuration options in more detail.

 ## Network Host Addresses

 In Liferay 7.3+, the bundled [sidecar Elasticsearch](../using-the-sidecar-or-embedded-elasticsearch.md) server runs on port `9201` by default.
-This means that setting the `networkHostAddress` of your remote Elasticsearch installation using Elasticsearch's default HTTP port (`9200`) will not cause a conflict.
+This means that setting the `networkHostAddress` of your remote Elasticsearch installation using Elasticsearch's default HTTP port (`9200`) does not cause a conflict.
 As with the transport addresses, make sure to list all master and data node addresses of the cluster.

 ## Cluster Sniffing (Additional Configurations)

 Elasticsearch clusters can have multiple node [types](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/modules-node.html#modules-node).
 [Cluster sniffing](https://www.elastic.co/guide/en/elasticsearch/client/java-api/7.x/transport-client.html), enabled by default in the Elasticsearch connector, looks for data nodes configured in the `transportAddresses` property.
 If none are available, the connector may throw a `NoNodeAvailableException` in the console log.
-If cluster sniffing is to remain enabled, To avoid this error and continue using cluster sniffing, configure at least one data node's transport address.
+To avoid this error and continue using cluster sniffing, configure at least one data node's transport address.

 To disable cluster sniffing, add `clientTransportSniff=false` to the `.config` file or un-select the Client Transport Sniff property in System Settings.

 ## Docker Connection Refused

 The Liferay DXP container must recognize the Elasticsearch IP to establish a connection.
-Add `/etc/hosts/` entries that map the Elasticsearch container name to the Elasticsearch server host IP address.
-This can be established during the `docker run` phase by passing an argument like this:
+Add `/etc/hosts/` entries that map the Elasticsearch container name to the Elasticsearch server host IP address during the `docker run` phase by passing an argument like this:

 ```bash
 --add-host elasticsearch:[IP address]